dengkliu/system-design/README.md

 #### 1） Scenario (Requirements)

 * Functional requirements - What are the features to support?
-First enumerate the features，then sort and find the most important features.
+First enumerate the features, then sort and find the most important features.
 * Non-functional requirements - What is the DAU and MAU.
-(Usually MAU = 2 * DAW).
+(Usually MAU = 2 * DAU).
 The calculated numbers don't really matter, what matters is the calculation process.
 What would be the average TPS? - Requests per person daily (like 50?
 100?) * DAU / 86400 (seconds of a day)
   * TPS 100 - you can use your laptop
   * TPS 1000 - Use a good web server.
 Need to consider single point failure.
   * TPS 1000,000 - Use 1000 web servers.
 Need to consider maintainance.